Makinig sa weekly broadcast ng Kaliwanagan every Tuesday at Thursday sa Tanglaw sa Landas ng Buhay sa 702 DZAS sa oras ng 7PM

 So nasa kalikasan ng Diyos ang magkaroon ng anger sa kasalanan.
 Dito ngayon tayo babalik sa atin topic on the justification ng judgment sa mga Canaanites.
 Tama ba na ganon na lamang ang galit ng Diyos sa mga Canaanites?

-William Albright gives us a hint at the nature of the just, response of God concerning the Canaanites na "[T]he Canaanites, with their orgiastic nature-worship, their cult of fertility in the form of serpent symbols and sensuous nudity, and their gross mythology.”§
+William Albright gives us a hint at the nature of the just, response of God concerning the Canaanites na "[T]he Canaanites, with their orgiastic nature-worship, their cult of fertility in the form of serpent symbols and sensuous nudity, and their gross mythology.Ӥ

 Mga general statements pa lang po iyan.
 Mas specific po ang pag aaral ni Clay Jones patungkol sa cult worship ng Canaanites,

 A bronze image of Kronos was set up among them, stretching out its cupped hands above a bronze cauldron, which would burn the child.
-As the flame burning the child surrounded the body, the limbs would shrivel up and the mouth would appear to grin as if laughing, until it was shrunk enough to slip into the cauldron.
+As the flame burning the child surrounded the body, the limbs would shrivel up and the mouth would appear to grin as if laughing, until it was shrunk enough to slip into the cauldron.¶God’s righteous indignation was given to these evil people called Canaanites.
+It is in God’s nature to judge sin to uphold His Glory and Love for His creation and people.

 Personally po para sa akin, hindi po madali sa akin magbigay ng reasonable justification for the acceptable degree ng judgment sa Canaan kasi ang judgment ko to look at sin ay napakababa compared sa pagtingin ng Diyos.
 Hindi sa wala akong makitang reason (meron nga at yan ang tinalakay ko), pero nahihirapan lang ako sa limitations ng aking ability to grasp the gravity of the matter of sin because of my sinfulness din.
 Alam ko iba ang tingin ng Lord sa kasalanan ng mga Canaanites and I might have to ask for God grace to work in the hearts of the readers of this blog to help them understand why such wrath and indignation He has for these people.